V-ALICE/JackboxGPT/README.md

 ## FAQ

 - "Why GPT-3 specifically and not ChatGPT or another newer model?"
 > Mostly because this project was created before ChatGPT existed, and also because I have a preference for the older models.
-Adding support for newer models as an option is something I might look into in the future though.
+Adding support for newer models as an option is something I'll probably look into in the future though.

 - "How well does GPT-3 perform in Jackbox games?"
 > For normal prompts/answers it does a pretty decent job (by my standards), giving a mix of answers in a range from simple/boring to wild/outlandish.
 Some of the games also make requests for voting on answers though, which the AI isn't any good at (newer models would be better for that particular use case).